tom5610/amazon-sagemaker-mlu-workshop-2022/train/README.md

 ![png](./images/studio2.JPG)
 6. You will be redirected to a new web tab that looks like this:
 ![png](./images/studio-dashboard.JPG)
 9. You can close the `Get Started` panel. <b>Congratulations!!
-You have successfully launched SageMaker Studio.
+You have successfully launched SageMaker Studio.</b>